ReviewMyContract.aiReview My Contract

 "This Agreement shall be governed by the laws of England and Wales.
 The United Nations Convention on Contracts for the International Sale of Goods (CISG) is expressly excluded.
 Any disputes arising under this Agreement shall be resolved by arbitration under the ICC Rules, with the seat of arbitration in London, England."

 Cross-border contracts introduce a layer of complexity that domestic contracts do not have: the parties must choose not just which state's law governs but which *country's* law governs, and whether international treaty frameworks apply by default.
-For U.S. businesses dealing with international counterparties, the two most important considerations are the CISG and the Hague Principles.
+For U.S. businesses dealing with international counterparties, the most important considerations are the CISG, the EU Rome I Regulation, and the Hague Principles on Choice of Law.

 The United Nations Convention on Contracts for the International Sale of Goods (CISG).
 The CISG is a multilateral treaty that automatically applies to contracts for the international sale of goods between parties in CISG member countries (97 countries as of 2026, including the U.S., China, Germany, France, Canada, Japan, and most major trading nations).
 If your contract is for goods, your counterparty is in a CISG member country, and you haven't opted out, the CISG governs — not UCC Article 2.
 The CISG differs from the UCC in significant ways: it does not require contracts to be in writing (Art.
 11), it has different rules for the battle of the forms (Arts.
 18-22), it uses a "reasonable person" standard for contract interpretation (Art.
 8), and it allows a buyer to reduce the price for non-conforming goods rather than only reject them (Art.
 50).
 The CISG opt-out clause — "the CISG is expressly excluded" — is ubiquitous in well-drafted international commercial contracts precisely because most U.S. commercial lawyers are more comfortable with UCC Article 2 and the common law of contracts than with CISG rules.